JCWintering/blackwall/README.md

 # blackwall

-Personal wall of communication shared between users, built using HTML/CSS, JavaScript/JQuery and Bootstrap.
+Personal wall of communication shared between users, built using HTML/CSS, JavaScript(Nodejs)/JQuery, Bootstrap and MongoDB.

-Created and updated by Alan Shugert and Joel Wintering
+Created by Alan Shugert and Joel Wintering